Spain

 Natural Disasters

 There are no major concerns in Spain, other than the heat.
-Summer heatwaves can be brutal, especially if you’re like me and come from a cool country.
+Summer heatwaves can be brutal, especially if you’re like me and come from a cooler country.
 Thankfully most places are built for the heat, so staying cool indoors should be fairly easy.

 Wildlife